tapani-io/extract-urls-from-pdf/README.md

-# Extract URLS from PDF
+# Extract URLs from PDF

-A simple program to extract all hyperlinks from a PDF file.
+A simple command-line program to extract all URLs from a PDF file.

 ## Commands